: mail

 In our laboratory, we also try to thoroughly elucidate fundamental questions such as "why good catalysts are good" and "why bad catalysts are bad".
 This is because understanding the causes of these problems will give us "hints for developing better catalysts".
 As an approach to this, we use not only experiments but also theoretical calculations to elucidate the reaction mechanisms and principles on catalysts at the atomic and orbital levels.

 For instance, for the PtCoIn system described above, we have shown that the addition of Co to PtIn significantly lowers the energy barrier of CO2 activation (see figure above), and that the Co3d orbital contributes to this lowering.
-Moreover, we have also studied the function of Pd-Au alloys, an industrial catalyst for the synthesis of vinyl acetate monomer (the raw material for synthetic resins), and succeeded in obtaining a clear conclusion about the role of Au, which has been disputed for decades (see figure below).
+In addition to this, we have also studied the function of Pd-Au alloys, an industrial catalyst for the synthesis of vinyl acetate monomer, the raw material for synthetic resins, and have succeeded in reaching a clear conclusion about the role of Au and KOAc, which has been disputed for decades. (see figure below).

 Nature Catal., 2022, 5, 55-65.